PLopezD/plopezd.github.io/week-3/1-git-started/my_solution.md

 allows you to join two (or more) deevelopment histories together

 #### pull
-lets you pull from a repository
+lets you pull data down from a repository

 #### push
 lets you push to the repository of your choice (you must enter username and pw)